GPT-5.4 Prompting Guide

 GPT-5.4 is less likely than GPT-5.2 to stop early on “mostly done” tasks when this block is present.

 GPT-5.4 is the most structure-sensitive model yet.
-We strongly recommend sectioned prompts using XML-style blocks:
+We strongly recommend sectioned prompts with clearly labeled blocks:

 Example skeleton: